kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/essentials/design/material3/usage.md

 ## Change Themes

-By default, `ThemeStore` is initialized with pre-defined dark and light themes in the `design` module.
+By default, `ThemeState` is initialized with pre-defined dark and light themes in the `design` module.
 To edit these themes:

 1. Visit the [Material 3 Theme Builder](https://m3.material.io/theme-builder#/custom).
 2. Customize the desired color theme.